nick9303/SQL-Project-Chicago-Data-Base/README.md

 # SQL-Proyect-Chicago-Data-Base

-# Introduction

-Using this Python notebook you will:

-1. Understand three Chicago datasets
-2. Load the three datasets into three tables in a SQLIte database
-3. Execute SQL queries to answer assignment questions

 ## Understand the datasets

 To complete the assignment problems in this notebook you will be using three datasets that are available on the city of Chicago's Data Portal: